raystack/dagger/docs/guides/monitoring.md

 #### UDF

 Lists the Name of the UDFs in the SQL query.
-Also have the Dart related metrics for a Dart Dagger.
+Also, have the Dart related metrics for a Dart Dagger.

 #### Post Processors